-Lemuel Augustus Penn Sr. was the Assistant Superintendent of Washington, District of Columbia (D.C.) public schools, a Lieutenant Colonel in the United States Army, and a decorated veteran of World War II.
-Born on September 19, 1915 in Washington, D.C. to Henry Penn, a laborer at the Interior Department and Ruth B. Penn, a homemaker, Penn had one sister, Inez H. Penn, who was three years younger than Penn.
-He attended Howard University and taught in the District of Columbia school system for 20 years.
-He also completed 22 years of service with the United States Army and Army Reserves from 1942 to 1964, including World War II battles in New Guinea and the Philippines where for his bravery he was awarded a Bronze Star.
+Lemuel Augustus Penn Sr. was the assistant superintendent of the District of Columbia (D.C.) public schools, a lieutenant colonel in the United States Army, and a decorated veteran of World War II.
+He was born in Washington, D.C. on September 19, 1915, to Henry Penn, a laborer at the Interior Department and Ruth B. Penn, a homemaker.
+Penn had one sister, Inez, who was three years younger.
+He attended Howard University and taught in the D.C. school system for twenty years.
+He also completed twenty-two years of service with the United States Army and Army Reserves, from 1942 to 1964.
+During World War II, he served in New Guinea and the Philippines campaigns and was awarded a Bronze Star for bravery.

 On July 11, 1964, Penn and two other African American officers who were also World War II veterans, Charles E. Brown and John D. Howard, were returning home to Washington, D.C. from Fort Benning, Georgia.
 It was shortly after 3:30 a.m. when the three veterans arrived in Athens, Georgia.
 Penn had taken over the driving duties when his traveling companion, Brown, began to feel fatigued.
 Penn had mapped out a shorter route saving ten minutes from Athens to nearby Hartwell.
 Penn did not notice a cream-colored Chevy II station wagon following them as they turned onto Georgia Highway 72 and moved northward out of town.
 The officers were followed to the Broad River Bridge where Ku Klux Klan (KKK) members fired shots into Penn’s vehicle.
 Penn was shot and killed.